helloworld-UwU/agar3000/README.md

 <img src="logo4.png" alt="drawing"/>

-An application that automatically detects and counts colonies on images of agar plates.
+A tool that automatically detects and counts colonies on images of agar plates.

 Do you think that automated colony counting isn't for you🤨?
 Are your plates too tough for a machine?!
 Try our new agar3000!